 The global fertilizer market is segmented based on type, form, application, and region.

-The fertilizer market for the Asia-Pacific region is projected to witness rapid growth.
-This region’s market generated a revenue of $72,584.3 million in 2020 and is projected to reach up to $108,902.3 million by 2028.
 Asia-Pacific countries such as India and China are the largest fertilizer producers as well as consumers in the world.
 For instance, India being the agricultural country, is the second largest consumer of fertilizer after China.
 In addition, as stated on July 18, 2021, in the Pure & Eco India, popular magazine which promotes the Indian organic market, the organic food business in India is estimated to reach Rs.
 75,000 crores by 2025.
 Most of the consumers in India who buy groceries and vegetables, at least buy one organic item.
 The growing demand for organic food has boosted the demand and sale of bio-fertilizers in India.
 These bio-fertilizers use micro-organisms to improve the fertility of soil and enhance the crop productivity.
 The rapid urbanization, globalization, and development of smart cities due to growing population has decreased the availability of arable land for agriculture and increased the demand for food.
 In addition, various government initiatives such as subsidies on the purchase of different fertilizers is estimated to drive the fertilizer demand in India.
-For instance, as stated on May 27, 2021, in the Indian Express, leading news platform, Indian government has increased subsidy by on di-ammonium phosphate (DAP) fertilizer by 137%.
+For instance, as stated on May 27, 2021, in the Indian Express, leading news platform, Indian government increased subsidy by on di-ammonium phosphate (DAP) fertilizer by 137%.
 In addition, Indian government has also launched nutrient based subsidy (NBS)in 2010.
 Under this scheme, a fixed amount of subsidy is provided on annual basis on each grade of phosphatic and potassic (P&K) fertilizers based on their nutrient content.

 Key Players in the Global Fertilizer Market

-Some of the leading fertilizer market players are
+Some of the leading global fertilizer market players are

 - Yara International